Best Of (RBD album): Best Of RBD: (Incluye todos los videos de RBD)

-The regular version released by EMI includes a DVD with the group's music videos.
+The regular version of the CD released by EMI includes a DVD with the group's music videos.
 In Brazil, the DVD was released separately.

-The DVD "Best Of RBD" is a version of the CD "Best Of RBD," which contains all the video clips that the group produced during their four years of career.
+The DVD "Best Of RBD" is a version of the CD of the same name, which contains all the video clips that the group produced during their four years of career.

-The DVD does not contain the latest video clip of the group, entitled, "Para Olvidarte De Mí", which was launched a few months after the launch of the DVD.
+The compilation does not contain the last video clip of the group, titled, "Para Olvidarte De Mí", which was released a few months after the launch of the project.